magento/devdocs/src/cloud/env/variables-build.md

 ### `SKIP_COMPOSER_DUMP_AUTOLOAD`

-Set to `true` to skip the `composer dump-autoload` command during a Cloud Docker installation.
-The variable is only relevant to Cloud Docker containers with writable file systems.
-In such cases, skipping this command prevents errors from other commands trying to access code from the deleted `generated` directory.
+Set to `true` to skip the `composer dump-autoload` command during a {{ site.data.var.mcd-prod }} installation.
+This variable is only relevant for {{ site.data.var.mcd-prod }}  containers with writable file systems.
+In such cases, skipping the command prevents errors from other commands trying to access code from the deleted `generated` directory.

 When Magento runs `composer dump-autoload`, it creates autoload files with links to generated classes in the `generated` folder.
 In production environments with read-only files systems, this is not a problem.
-But for Cloud Docker installations with writable file systems, you can run the `bin/magento -n setup:upgrade` command without the `--keep-generated` option, which deletes the `generated` directory.
-At this point, the next command fails because autoload contains links to deleted files.
+However, for {{ site.data.var.mcd-prod }} installations with writable file systems, you can run the `bin/magento -n setup:upgrade` command without the `--keep-generated` option, which deletes the `generated` directory.
+After that, the `composer dump autoload` command fails because the autoload contains links to files in the deleted directory.

 -  **Default**— _Not set_
 -  **Version**—Magento 2.1.4 and later